ROCm/Tensile/docs/src/developer-guide.rst

 Documentation
 =============

-Tensile uses https://github.com/ROCm/rocm-docs-core as the documentation engine (which itself wraps Read the Docs and Sphinx).
+Tensile uses https://github.com/ROCm/rocm-docs-core as the documentation engine, which itself wraps Read the Docs and Sphinx.

 You can build the documentation locally with,